FutureDropout/HapticMotorDrive/README.md

 4. Select "Raspbian" as the operating system for the Pi.
 Select "US" for the keyboard settings.

-5. Open prompt in the top left corner of the desktop screen and type in the following:
+5. Open terminal in the top left corner of the desktop screen and type in the following:

 ```
 wget https://raw.githubusercontent.com/six0four/StudentSenseHat/master/firmware/hshcribv01.sh \